January 25, 2021

-During the second trimester the body will noticeably change shape, energy levels should begin to increase, and any symptoms of nausea should slowly fade.
+During the second trimester the body will noticeably change shape, energy levels should begin to increase, and any symptoms of nausea might slowly fade.

 Shortness of breath may be experienced this is due to the baby applying pressure on the internal organs including the lungs.
 Maintaining good posture and taking long deep breaths will enable the lungs to expand sufficiently.